yifeifrank/aitag/README.md

 We welcome contributions to the GPT-annotator package.
 If you find a bug or have a feature request, please open an issue on the GitHub repository.
 If you would like to contribute code, please fork the repository and submit a pull request.

 ## Acknowledgments
-This package is based on the code from Haohan Chen's lecture on annotating political documents with ChatGPT, available at [https://github.com/haohanchen/Lecture_ChatGPT](https://github.com/haohanchen/Lecture_ChatGPT).
+This package is inspired by the code from Haohan Chen's lecture on annotating political documents with ChatGPT, available at [https://github.com/haohanchen/Lecture_ChatGPT](https://github.com/haohanchen/Lecture_ChatGPT).
 I would like to thank Haohan Chen for providing the initial code and inspiration for this package through his lecture on annotating political documents with ChatGPT.

 ## License